Maysha-Khanom-Moon/ph__m7__responsive-website-layout/sumarry.md

 4. image fluid
 5. two column: flex and use media query with flex
 6. multi column: grid layout and use media query with grid
-7. menu responsive: will neew javascript
+7. menu responsive: will need javascript

 <br>